cjdelisle/econet-linux-wiki/hardware/EN751221/gpio.md

 ## GPIO

 The EN751221 supports up to 64 GPIO lines.
-This means almost every physical pin on the chip can be assigned as a GPIO.
-Of course this won't happen in practice because they're needed for other types of IO.
+In practice there won't be this many in use because they will be needed for other types of IO and will be assigned in the [PINMUX](/hardware/EN751221/pinmux) to other tasks.

 ### Drivers